-- 16. Where a sales tax licensed manufacturer sold taxable goods on which sales tax has been paid before 1 April 2015 and his customer subsequently returns the same taxable goods to him on or after 1 April 2015, he may claim the sales tax he refunds to his customer using the provisions under section 31A of the Sales Tax Act 1972 and regulation19C of the Sales Tax Regulation 1972.
-The manufacturer may claim the amount of sales tax by using the form JKED 2. - 17.
-If the customer had claimed a special refund for the taxable goods which were subsequently returned to the licensed manufacturer, he is required to account the special refund he had claimed as his output tax in the taxable period in which the taxable goods are returned. - 18.
-Goods returned refer to goods sold in the wrong quantity, poor or defective quality, and uncontracted goods but excludes goods returned for repair or rework. - 19.
-However, if the goods were not sold but used or disposed of by the claimant, then the claimant shall be subject to the related provisions of the Act on such matters.
+17. Where a sales tax licensed manufacturer sold taxable goods on which sales tax has been paid before 1 April 2015 and his customer subsequently returns the same taxable goods to him on or after 1 April 2015, he may claim the sales tax he refunds to his customer using the provisions under Section 31A of the Sales Tax Act 1972 and Regulations 19C of the Sales Tax Regulations 1972.
+The manufacturer may claim the amount of sales tax by using the form JKED No.2.

+18. If the customer has claimed a special refund for the taxable goods which were subsequently returned to the licensed manufacturer, the customer is required to account for the special refund he had claimed as his output tax in the taxable period in which the taxable goods are returned.

+19. Goods returned refers to goods sold in the wrong quantity, poor or defective quality, and uncontracted goods but excludes goods returned for repair or rework.

+20. However, if the goods were not sold but used or disposed of by the claimant, then the claimant shall be subjected to the related provisions of the Act on such matters.